curl/everything-curl/cmdline/urls/parallel.md

 curl offers the `-Z` (or `--parallel`) option that instead instructs curl to attempt to do the specified transfers in a parallel fashion.
-When this is enabled, curl will do a lot of transfers simultaneously instead of serially.
-It will do up to 50 transfers at the same time by default and as soon as one of them has completed, the next one will be kicked off.
+When this is enabled, curl performs a lot of transfers simultaneously instead of serially.
+It does up to 50 transfers at the same time by default and as soon as one of them completes, the next one is kicked off.

 For cases where you want to download many files from different sources and a few of them might be slow, a few fast, this can speed things up tremendously.